My Aged Care - Home Care Packages

 One of the services offered by Right at Home is we help older Australians and their families navigate the government system.
 We can help you and your family get the help and support you need.
 This is a free service from Right at Home.

 For the vast majority of older Australians, the preference is to stay in their own home as long as possible.
 The use of home care services can extend the period a person can remain in their own home to the end of life.
-The Australian Government has recognised that people prefer to stay independently at home and have adapted the system to make this a realty – CDC is that reality.
+The Australian Government has recognised that people prefer to stay independently at home and have adapted the system to make this a realty.

-The CDC program is delivered by businesses, like Right at Home, that are called Approved Providers.
+Care services under the Home Care Package funding are delivered by businesses, like Right at Home, that are called Approved Providers.
 These Providers are obliged to agree to your wishes, as regards what services you want, when you want them and by whom.
-The primary purpose of CDC is to give you the choice of which provider you want to deliver your services and what services you want.
+You are able to choose which provider you want to deliver your services and what services you want.
 The main message is that it is up to you to decide.

 This is important as if you are unhappy with the services you are getting, or the number of hours of care, or the services are of poor quality, then you can make a change.
 You can notify the government through the myagedcare website that you are unhappy and you can choose a new provider.